JG-Cloud/DocuGPT/README.md

 2. **Run DocuGPT**: Insert your OpenAI API Key in the sidebar and upload your documents.
 3. **Query Documents**: Enter your search query in the prompt to retrieve relevant information.

-## Setup

-1. Clone the repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the application using `streamlit run core.py`.
-4. Insert your OpenAI API Key and start querying your documents.

 ## Future development ideas
 - Add directory browser/selector to choose a directory on your local desktop, to upload files from there.